About ArtsClub

 Cydney Williams

-Cydney leads the development of ArtsClub's curriculum for corporate groups, retreats, and teen programs.
-As a painter and mixed media artist with extensive teaching experience, she studied Art Education at the University of Vermont.
-After earning her teaching license for Pre-K through 12th grade, Cydney moved to NYC, where she refined her artistic practice under the mentorship of accomplished artists.
-In addition to her artistic expertise, Cydney is a yoga teacher with over a decade of experience.
-She not only teaches the history and techniques of art-making but also emphasizes the therapeutic and healing benefits of creativity.
+Cydney leads ArtsClub’s creative development, shaping its artistic vision and programming.
+A painter and mixed media artist with extensive teaching experience, she studied Art Education at the University of Vermont, earned her Pre-K- 12 teaching license, and refined her practice under the mentorship of accomplished artists while deepening her work as an educator.
+In addition to her visual art practice, Cydney is a yoga teacher with over a decade of experience, and brings a holistic perspective to her work, emphasizing creativity as a powerful tool for expression, connection, and well-being.

 -